tvdboom/ATOM/docs_sources/user_guide/training.md

 ... )
 ```

+!!! note
+    * If you use the default sampler, it’s recommended to consider setting
+      larger `n_trials` to make full use of the characteristics of TPESampler
+      because TPESampler uses some (by default, 10) trials for its startup.
+    * When specifying distributions manually, make sure to import the
+      distribution types from optuna: `#!python from optuna.distributions import ...`.

+!!! warning
+    Keras' models can only use hyperparameter tuning when `#!python n_jobs=1`
+    or `#!python ht_params={"cv": 1}`.
+Using n_jobs > 1 and cv > 1 raises
+    a PicklingError due to incompatibilities of the APIs.
+Read [here][deep-learning]
+    more about deep learning models.

 <br>

-## In-training validation
+## Pruning

-Some [predefined models][] allow in-training validation.
-This means
-that the estimator is evaluated using the **main metric** on the train
-and test set after every round of the training (a round can be an
-iteration for linear models or adding a tree for boosted tree models).
-The validation scores are stored in the `evals` attribute, a dictionary
-of the train and test performances per round (also when pruning isn't
+During hyperparameter tuning, pruning stops unpromising trials at the
+early stages of the training (a.k.a., automated early-stopping).
+This
+can save the pipeline much time that would otherwise be wasted on an
+estimator that is unlikely to yield the best results.
+A pruned trial
+can't be selected as [`best_trial`][directclassifier-best_trial].
+Click
-applied).
-Click [here](../../examples/in_training_validation) for an example
+[here][example-pruning] for an example using pruning.
-using in-training validation.

 The study uses [MedianPruner](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.pruners.MedianPruner.html)
-to stop unpromising trials early.
-This can save the pipeline much time
-that would otherwise be wasted on an estimator that is unlikely to
-yield the best results.
+as default pruner.
 You can use any other of optuna's [pruners](https://optuna.readthedocs.io/en/stable/reference/pruners.html)
 through the [`ht_params`][directclassifier-ht_params] parameter.

 ```pycon